msamygawad/VersionAutoUpgrader/README.md

   4- if it is the latest version, then it will run noramlly

-Note that: the programs are samples and the main function of them is to count from 1 to the version name
+Note that: the programs are samples and the main function of them is to count from 1 to the version number

 ToDo: